Nisarg221B/FaceSwap/README.md

 This project involves swapping the face of one image with another while preserving the original image's essential features such as pose, expression, and lighting.

+This project is focused on demonstrating the importance of facial input alignment in relation to deep fakes.

 ## Tech Stack